gmcnutt/haxima_game_makers_guide/chapters/3/text.md

 the change show up in the saved game?
 Try it and you'll see that it does not.
 That's because the saved game has its own copy of the map.
 It does not reload the original.
 If you were to edit the map in the saved game file, it would show up, and would persist through future games.
-Try it.

 Now suppose you wanted to enlarge the map from 19x19 to 19x20.
 You would need to make two changes.
 First, you must change the third argument from 19 to 20;